MOFA: Modular Factorial Design for Hyperparameter Optimization: Preliminaries

-\textbf{Orthogonal Latin Hypercubes.} A randomly generated Latin Hypercube may be quite structured: the design may not have good univariate projection uniformity or the different factors are highly correlated \citep{joseph2008orthogonal}.
-To address these issues, several optimal criteria such as minimum correlation \cite{tang1998selecting} and maximin distance \citep{franco2008exploratory} are proposed.
-Considering the property of OA, we use OA to construct Latin Hypercubes (OLH) \citep{tang1993orthogonal} (see Appendix~\ref{appendix:OLH}).
-Compared with non-orthogonal Latin Hypercubes, OLH preserves both univariate projection uniformity and $t$-dimensional orthogonality, making it more suitable for factorial analysis.
-Besides, OLH supports both continual and discrete search space while OA only supports discrete space.
+\textbf{Orthogonal Latin Hypercubes.} A randomly generated Latin Hypercube may be quite structured: the design may not have good univariate projection uniformity or the different factors might be highly correlated \cite{joseph2008orthogonal}.
+Several criteria such as maximin distance \cite{franco2008exploratory} and minimum correlation \cite{tang1998selecting} have been proposed to address these issues.
+Since OA ensures that the factor's main effect should not be influenced by its interaction effect with others, we use OA to construct Orthogonal Latin Hypercubes (OLH) \cite{tang1993orthogonal}).
+Beyond non-orthogonal Latin Hypercubes, OLH ensures both univariate projection uniformity and $t$-dimensional orthogonality, making it more suitable for factorial analysis.